b-brankovics/sam-harmonization/README.md

 ```

-Metadata aspects (to do):
+Metadata aspects for future considerations:
 - Comment lines could be used to store input file information
 - Reference sequence can hold assembly ID information
-- We could add Line to the header for storing provenance info of the runs

 ## SAM format